- Policy statement and aims

 LEE KIRBY, Deputy DSL, who may be contacted on 0207 937 3858

 3 The Safeguarding Lead will NOT delegate their strategic duties.
-The main responsibilities of the Designated Safeguarding Lead are included in that person’s job description and can be found in Keeping children safe in education (2016) annex B
+The main responsibilities of the Designated Safeguarding Lead are included in that person’s job description and can be found in Keeping Children Safe in Education (2018) annex B

 - The Deputy Designated Safeguarding Leads will carry out this role where the Designated Safeguarding Lead is unavailable.

 - The Designated Safeguarding Lead and the Deputy Designated Safeguarding Leads have undertaken child protection training and training in inter-agency working, and will attend refresher training at two-yearly intervals with at least annual updates in order to:

 5.1. understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments;